desprez/springbatch-patterns/README.md

 ![alt text](./images/exportjob.svg "Export Job")

-This is the simplest job conficguation (no inovation here).
-One step use the reader / processor / writer pattern to read a database table and write as is the content to a comma separated flat file.
+This is the simplest job configuration (no inovation here).
+One step use the reader / processor / writer pattern to read a database table and write the content "as is" to a comma separated flat file.

 ## Pattern 2 : Import Job